chargehound/chargehound-slate/source/includes/_braintree_direct.md

 ## Setting up Braintree Custom Fields

-You'll need to define the evidence fields used in your template as [Braintree Custom Fields](https://articles.braintreepayments.com/control-panel/custom-fields).
-These Custom Fields will need to be "Store and Pass Back" fields.
-In addition to your template evidence fields, you'll need to define a few Custom Fields that will be used to take actions in Chargehound.
+You'll need to define the evidence fields used in your template as [Braintree custom fields](https://articles.braintreepayments.com/control-panel/custom-fields).
+These custom fields will need to be "Store and Pass Back" fields.
+In addition to your template evidence fields, you'll need to define a few custom fields that will be used to take actions in Chargehound.

 `chargehound_template`
 This field can be used to set the template used by Chargehound.
 Set this field to a template ID.